gammapy/gammapy-meetings/dev-meetings/2025/2025-09-19/README.md

 A discussion about the possibility of asking for user input on the priorities for further features.
 However, not entirely simple to have right balance.
 RT summarises the message should be: that we are prioritising among too many features being requested, and if people want something on low priority they are encouraged to contribute code themselves.
 But users can contact us to receive support and guidance
-There will be a tutorial on bayesian sampling by Fabio Pintore and one on Fermi-analysis by QR.
+There will be a tutorial on bayesian sampling by Fabio Acero and one on Fermi-analysis by QR.

 ## Minutes
 RT: We should make summary for the minutes-taking after discussions.